vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

   <figcaption>Bindook Airspace</figcaption>
 </figure>

-BIK assumes responsibility of the airspace within 45nm of SY DME above `FL285`.
+BIK assumes responsibility of the airspace within 45nm of SY DME above `F285`.
-GUN assumes responsibility of the airspace within the lateral limits of the CB TCU above `FL245`, except for the region to the south west, which is assumed by ELW(BLA).
+GUN assumes responsibility of the airspace to the North-West of the CB TCU above `F245`.

 !!! note
-    BIK does not assume the CB TCU in the absence of a CB TCU controller.
-Assumption of the CB TCU is the responsibility of ELW(BLA).
+    GUN does not assume the CB TCU in the absence of a CB TCU controller.
+Assumption of the CB TCU is the responsibility of WOL.
 Controllers may choose to verbally coordinate the release of the CB TCU to either sector/subsector.

 ### Reclassifications
 #### CB TCU
-When **CB TCU** is offline, CB TCU (Class C `SFC` to `A085`) reverts to Class G, and is administered by ELW(BLA).
+When **CB TCU** is offline, CB TCU (Class C `SFC` to `A085`) reverts to Class G, and is administered by WOL.

-### Nowra Airspace Releases
-When **NW TCU** is online, R421 is activated and administered by the TCU controller from `SFC` to `F125`.

-!!! tip
-    Display the lateral limits of the NW TCU by activating R421 in the Restricted Areas window.

-During times of high traffic, NW TCU may request the release of R420F up to `F300`.

-!!! example
-    <span class="hotline">**NW TCU** -> **WOL**</span>: "There's a preplanned military exercise about to commence, request release of R420F up to F300"
-    <span class="hotline">**WOL** -> **NW TCU**</span>: "R420F released to you F125 to F300"
-    <span class="hotline">**NW TCU** -> **WOL**</span>: "R420F released F125 to F300"

-With R420F released to NW TCU, transiting aircraft will need to be coordinated or rerouted.
-Every effort will be made to accommodate these aircraft on track, but if NW TCU can't accommodate them, they must be vertically or laterally rerouted to avoid the restricted area.
-NW TCU will communicate this requirement.

-See [Nowra Airspace](../../terminal/nowra.md#airspace) for more details about the lateral boundaries of the Nowra restricted areas.

 ## Sector Responsibilities
 ### Bindook (BIK)